 - a.
-Indirect weapons system firing is considered an airspace event within the West Point Special Use Airspace (SUA) designated as R-5206 over the common impact area. - b.
-Indirect Fires at Range 13 are restricted to MAX ORD of 1524m (5000 feet) MSL. - c.
-Indirect fires can ONLY be conducted between the hours of 0730-1900 hours or by exception. - d.
-NO indirect live fire is allowed after dusk (low light conditions) or during times when target hulks cannot be seen with the naked eye.
+Indirect weapons system firing is considered an airspace event within the West Point Restricted Airspace designated as Special Use Airspace (SUA), R-5206 with the Federal Aviation Administration (FAA). - b.
+Indirect Fires are allowed up to 30,000 MSL. - c.
+Indirect fires can ONLY be conducted between the hours of 0730-1900 hours, Monday thru Friday with a 30-minute notification to Range Operations.
+All other times require a two hour notification. - d.
+NO indirect live fire is allowed after 1900 hours due to noise consideration with the surrounding community/civilian population.